 The Community has not seen the population growth that the rest of the region has experienced.
-Livability issues dominate the public discourse with the need for quality jobs with an emphasis on the "Look" of the community.
-The region needs to improve infrastructure and enhance appearance, but at a "cost" that is manageable.
+Livability issues dominate the public discourse, the need for quality jobs wand an emphasis on the "Look" of the community.
+The City & County need to continuing working on infrastructure and enhance appearance, but at a "cost" that is manageable.
 Prioritization and outreach to regional partners is a priority, as well as taking advantage of the natural attributes of the region which includes recreation, agriculture and natural resources.
+Housing is a substantial issue and attracting skilled, viable workers.